Why should you soak nuts, grains and legumes?

 Soak lentils overnight (7-12 hours) in filtered warm water (not hot) that covers the lentils.
 Add an acid medium such as whey, kefir or apple cider vinegar.

 In the morning rinse well and drain.
-We have two dahl recipes that you may want to use: Digestible Dahl and Carrot Dahl.
-However, lentils are notorious for creating gas.
-The trick to reducing the gas is to
+We have two dahl recipes that you may want to use: Digestible Dahl which is a generic dahl that includes kombu and no acid to reduce gas and Carrot Dahl which also includes kombu and no acid.
+Lentils are notorious for creating gas.
+The trick to reducing the gas is to use small or split lentils and to ensure you don’t use acid in the cooking.
+For example tomatoes, lemons etc and the addition of kombu (seaweed) also helps.

 - soak them overnight